C*-algebras and Equivalences for C*-correspondences: Preliminaries

-\begin{example} \textup{If $X_\G$ is the $\ca$-correspondence coming from a graph $\G$, then $X_\G$ is an imprimitivity bimodule if and only if $\G$ is either a cycle or a double-infinite path.
-In that case, $X_{\G}^*$ is the correspondence coming from the graph having the same edges as $\G$ but its arrows reversed.}
+\begin{example} Let $X_\G$ be the $\ca$-correspondence coming from a graph $\G$ (see \cite{Rae05}).
+Then $X_\G$ is an imprimitivity bimodule if and only if $\G$ is either a cycle or a double-infinite path.
+In that case, $X_{\G}^*$ is the correspondence coming from the graph having the same edges as $\G$ but its arrows reversed.